andrei-aleksanian/Google-Apps-Scripts/README.md

 # Google Apps Scripts

 A working example of how to use Google Apps Scripts from your own Node application.
-(The node application itself is just a template from 'npx --package express-generator express')
+(The node application itself is just a template from `npx --package express-generator express`)

 ## An example of a POST endpoint